Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

 - Remove n-ui as a dependency from `bower.json` and `package.json` (but leave n-ui-foundations, Page Kit does not replace any part of n-ui-foundations).
 - Remove n-ui scripts from the `makefile`, we will add replacement scripts later.
 - Delete `n-ui-build.config.js` in the app root directory.
+- Now is a good time to bump some dependencies to versions which support Page Kit.
+    - Bump n-gage to `v3.9.2` or higher.
+    - Bump n-heroku-tools to `v8.3.0` or higher.

 ### Client-side